Sunday, October 15, 2006

 Second Avenue Deli

 Part of my soul died when I found out about the sudden closing of this New York standby.

 Second Avenue Deli, located in the heart of the East Village, was New York's very best kosher deli, plain and simple.
 I never had one morsel of food here that didn't melt in my mouth.
 I'm incredibly particular about my corned beef hash, and this was the only place I know of in New York that did it right.
 (If anyone dares mention Carnegie Deli or (God forbid) Katz's to me, I swear to God I will go crazy on your ass.
 Don't you dare try to put them in the same league.)

 The waitstaff here was fabulous.
 I was once telling a waiter about how my Norwegian grandpa would never order hash in a restaurant because he was sure they just scraped up all the leftover meat off the customers' plates to make it.
 The waiter replied, in all seriousness, "oh, we would never do that here.
 Only the Chinese do stuff like that."
 (George appreciated that remark.)

 As a bonus, you were always presented with a plate of fresh homemade pickles the moment you sat down.

-Featured in the first installment of my Diary of Not a Rice Person series, Banana Leaf was another local Tom & George standby.
+Diary of Not a Rice Person series, Banana Leaf was another local Tom & George standby.
 We spent many a lazy Sunday night dinner here, and George regularly chatted up the owner-chef, whose menu was pan-Asian with a heavy Malaysian bent.
 The chef was such a nice guy that we had decided to invite him over for dinner some time.